valeriadetomas/PSD_project_2023/README.md

 # Process and Service Design Project
-This project consists in designing and implementing a House Renovation Company (HRC) which which relies on several services:
+This project consists in designing and implementing a House Renovation Company (HRC) which relies on several services:

 • Plumbers